khalil5754/khalil5754.github.io/_posts/2022-10-12-your-new-blog-post.md

 #### "...What?"

 Let me explain.
 In statistics, there are a _ton_ of statistical tools at your disposal to determine correlation.
 But like any good blacksmith, knowing which tool to unsheath and when is the most important factor differentiating a good data scientist/statistician from a mediocre one.
-For example, there are instances when you want to determine if a variable has a correlation with another variable - given a time-series.

 In this part, we'll be focusing on Pearson, Spearman, and Kendall.